raghawtiwari/Spot_me_pipeline/README.md

     bin/elasticsearch
     cd  name_of_your_app
     npm start
+Now,run producer.py to publish camera feeds then run kafka_spark.py to consume feeds from kafka, run yolov5 and send results to elasticsearch .

 ### Steps to show images or Videos
     1. Go to your name_of_your_app/src directory replace App.js code from above App_main.js code similarly for App.css .